SEAL Delivery Vehicles

 SDV Mark VIII (Mk 8)

-The Mk 8 SDV on display at the Navy SEAL Museum was designed for personnel and weapons delivery.
+On loan from the Naval History and Heritage Command, the Mk 8 SDV on display at the Navy SEAL Museum was designed for personnel and weapons delivery.
 It began replacing the Mk 7 SDVs in the early 1980s.
 The Mk 8, Mod 0 could carry six fully equipped divers or two or three divers and weapons, which included the Mk 4 and Mk 5 limpet mines and the Mk 36 charge, which was also a limpet.
 The SDV’s pilot and navigator sat side-by-side during transit (see photos).

 The Mark VIII, Mod 0 SDV was propelled by electric motors.
 It was powered by various kinds of rechargeable batteries and employed a single screw configuration.
 This SDV was equipped with a Doppler Inertial Navigation System (DINS), forward-looking obstacle avoidance sonar (OAS) system, and a submarine rendezvous and docking system (RDS) that assisted in recovery to the host submarine.
 Through a long-term modernization program, the SDV was upgraded to a Mod 1 configuration, which remains in service with continually improving capabilities.

 MK 8 SDVs were used to accomplish classified mine reconnaissance and demolition missions during OPERATION Desert Storm.
-During OPERATION Iraqi Freedom they were used to secure off-shore gas and oil terminals.
-SDV operations have been and continue to remain substantially classified.
+During OPERATION Iraqi Freedom, they were used to secure off-shore gas and oil terminals.
+SDV operations have been–and continue to remain–substantially classified.

 Mark 9, Mod 0 SDV (Mk 9)